ClusterStyle: Modeling Intra-Style Diversity with Prototypical Clustering for Stylized Motion Generation: Experiment

 \subsection{Stylized Motion Generation}

-\textbf{Quantitative Results.} Table~\ref{stylization} shows quantitative results on the HumanML3D and 100STYLE datasets.
+\textbf{Quantitative Results.} \cref{stylization} shows quantitative results on the HumanML3D and 100STYLE datasets.
 We compare our method with current state-of-the-art methods, \eg, SMooDi~\cite{zhong2024smoodi}, BiFlow~\cite{li2024mulsmo}, and StyleMotif~\cite{guo2025stylemotif}.
 Our method achieves R-Precision of 0.708 and SRA of 78.101, surpassing the BiFlow by 15.5\% and 1.1\%.
 In terms of FID, our method achieves a score of 1.137, representing a 27\% improvement over StyleMotif and demonstrating significantly improved generation fidelity.
 These results show that the motions generated by our approach are semantically aligned with the content text and stylistically consistent with the reference style motion.

-\textbf{Qualitative Results.} In Figure 1, we present visual comparisons between our model and baseline approach SMooDi~\cite{zhong2024smoodi}.
+\textbf{Qualitative Results.} In \cref{fig:vis1}, we present visual comparisons between our model and baseline approach SMooDi~\cite{zhong2024smoodi}.
 It can be seen that SMooDi struggles to retain essential motion details (\eg, “circular” or “walking” trajectories) and lacks fidelity in expressing target styles such as “aeroplane” or “chicken”.
 Our approach is able to generate motions that better reflect the semantics of the text prompt, while also transferring correct stylistic characteristics from the reference motion.
 These observations demonstrate the superior performance of our model, as well as its effectiveness in disentangling motion content and style.
+Please find more visual results in the supplementary material.